-FY 2022 WORK PROGRAM
+FY 2023 WORK PROGRAM

 Following is a description of the work to be accomplished and related budget detail for each of the four major program areas.
-As the COVID-19 pandemic is expected to continue during the year, work program activities may be a mix of virtual and in-person (when appropriate) and be flexible to respond to any restrictions.
+As we continue to be responsive to COVID-19, work program activities may be a mix of virtual and in-person and be flexible to respond to current conditions.